-However, you may be like the more than 70% of employees in the world who are postponing this thought due to various reasons (excuses): not enough time, do not know what to do, do it when I am more experienced, not enough money etc.
+However, you may be like the more than 70% of employees in the world who are postponing this thought due to various reasons (excuses); not enough time, do not know what to do, do it when I am more experienced, not having enough money, etc.

-According to a Wall Street Journal article, 3 out of 4 start-ups fail.
+According to a Wall Street Journal article, three out of four start-ups fail.

-The figure may be more depressing, as this is only the statistics of venture capitalist backed start-ups.
-Which means the “not enough money” factor has already been taken out of the equation.
+The figure may be more depressing, as this is only the statistics of venture capital-backed start-ups.
+This means the “not enough money” factor has already been taken out of the equation.

 So should you still go ahead and sack your boss?